Compare switcher mortgage deals in Ireland

 When is the best time to switch mortgage?

-- With a variable rate mortgage, you can usually switch mortgages at any time without penalty, but double-check there are no exit fees.
+- Variable rate mortgage: you can switch mortgages at any time without penalty but double-check there are no exit fees

 How to compare switcher mortgages